Dark Nights of an Entrepreneur's Soul and How I Shifted Mine.

-Carving out your own path is as rewarding and satisfying as it is soul-grating, ball breaking and hard.
+Carving out your own path is as rewarding and satisfying as it is soul-grating, ball-breaking and hard.
 And then, there are those dark nights of the soul.
-You know the ones where your back's pushed into a corner, you can't see wood for trees, and you've somehow mastered the ability to function with levels of anxiety that would poison a small rat?
+You know the ones where your back's pushed into a corner, you can't see the wood for trees, and you've somehow mastered the ability to function with levels of anxiety that would poison a small rat?

-Us lot are known to put in 50 and 75+ hour work weeks so we don't have to work a 40hour one.
+Our lot is known to put in 50 and 75+ hour work weeks so we don't have to work a 40hour one.
 Isn't that how the saying goes?
 Heh!

 We take risks, we find ourselves being brave - if only for 5-minutes at a time, and experiencing the pain that comes with failure, never mind public failure.